terablaze/terablaze/README.md

 to install in the 'project-folder'

 ### Configuration
-Though the default **TeraBlaze** configuration settings is enough to get you started, it is advisable and in some cases compulsory to go through the `application/configuration/configuration.php`  file and configure accordingly.
+First, create a `.env` file using the `.ent.template` file as a guide

-It is also necessary to configure the other configuration files in the `application/configuration` directory if you will be using some of the built in libraries.
+Though the default **TeraBlaze** configuration settings is enough to get you started, it is advisable and in some cases compulsory to go through the `config`  directory and configure accordingly.

-### Testing
+### Running
-Navigate to the **TeraBlaze** root folder via the command line and run
+Navigate to your project's root folder via the command line and run

     php -S localhost:8000
 visit `http://localhost:8000` in your browser.